Boiler controls and how to use them

-In this article, we’re taking you through some of the most common dials and controls on gas-powered boilers and what they do.
+Some boilers have so many features they can be hard to understand.
+Here we’re taking you through some of the most common dials and controls on gas-powered boilers.
 If you’re in any doubt about changing controls on your boiler don’t hesitate to call a professional plumber as you could cause some damage.

 Your central heating is a closed system – meaning it recirculates the same water around the pipes and radiators in your home.
 That water expands when it heats up, so one of the most important things to look at on your boilers is the pressure gauge.
 This will show you (in the measurement metric ‘bar’) how much water pressure is in the system.
 Too much and you could risk pipes or parts of your boiler bursting.
 Too little and your boiler won’t be able to circulate enough hot water to your radiators – especially to those higher or further away from the boiler.